 The social care market in Wokingham has retained a level of capacity during this crisis.
 Hospital admissions and any movements within the market has been monitored throughout this period, and when appropriate, additional capacity has been commissioned.

-To support the Council to meet its Hospital Discharge Requirements, Adults Social Care commissioned additional capacity within Home Care and Care Homes.
+To support the Council to meet its Hospital Discharge Requirements, Adults Social Care commissioned additional capacity within Home Care and Care Homes throughout 2020 to 2021.

 In accordance with the Procurement Policy Notice, Wokingham Borough Council commissioned 15 additional care home beds and 400 additional hours of Home Care.
 The additional care home capacity was decommissioned in March 2020 and our Home Care capacity is scheduled to expire at the end of June 2020.